bkw777/WP-2_IC-Card/README.md

 Pin 37, BCHK/Vchk, Battery Voltage Check: Unknown usage.
 The schematic on service manual page 8-2 doesn't show Vchk connecting to anything else.
 I also cannot find anything anywhere on the board that connects to the pin.
 I probed all over the board and could not find continuity anywhere.
 These PCBs don't connect Vchk.

-### MISC Notes:
+### Reading the RAM card:
-You can read the RAM card with the ROM card programming adapter by just telling the programmer to ignore the chip ID and read a SST39SF020A (or any other part with the same standard parallel async pinout, AT29F020, GLS29EE020, etc).
-You can only read, not write this way.
+You can also read the RAM card with the ROM card programming adapter by just telling the programmer to ignore the chip ID and assume the device is a SST39SF010A.
+(128K version of the family of flash chip on the ROM card.)
+The ROM card has a 256K 29F020-compatible chip, and presents a 29F020 pinout on the DIP pins to the programmer.
+The RAM card has a 128K SRAM.
+So to read the RAM card just pretend it's a 128K version of 29F020, which is 29F010.
+Specifically an actual part number would be "SST39SF010A".
+You can only read, NOT write.
-Example for TL-866 using "minipro" util:  `minipro -y -p SST39SF020A -r ram.bin`
+Example for a TL-866 programmer using the "minipro" util:  `minipro -x -p SST39SF010A -r ram.bin`

 # TODO
 CamelFORTH on ROM?